msi1427/msi1427.github.io/content/projects.md

 ### Medical Expertise Style Transfer System for Layman Patients
 <table>
 <tr><td>
-<b>Timeline:</b> October 2020 - Present <br/>
+<b>Timeline:</b> October 2020 - March 2021 <br/>
 <b>Motivation:</b> There is always a big communication gap between experts and laymen in any domain.
 In the medical domain, this problem is considered high stakes because patients who are not experts need to understand what the doctor prescribes them.
 Moreover, this problem is not localized, it is worldwide.
 For our undergraduate dissertation, I and my teammates conducted research on expertise style transfer in the medical domain upon discussion with our supervisor, <a href="https://cse.iutoic-dhaka.edu/profile/kamrul/educations">Dr. Kamrul Hasan</a>.  <br/>
 <b>Problem Statement:</b> Given an expert style text can the machine learn to transfer it into layman style preserving the content? <br/>
 <b>Approach:</b> We started exploring the most recent Medical Expertise Style Transfer dataset, <a href="https://aclanthology.org/2020.acl-main.100.pdf">MSD Dataset</a>, by Cao et. al. We came up with an approach like "Fill in The Blanks".
 Using an expertise classifier, we were masking expert words.
 Using a language model finetuned on laymen corpus, we were filling the gaps with the most relevant words.
-This method gave up competitive performance but not the best.
-We are currently looking into a data-centric active learning approach to make this task more tractable and efficient. <br/>
+This method availed competitive performance but not the best in all metrics. <br/>
 <b>Results:</b> <br/>
-<b><i> Point to be noted :: This project is still a work in progress. <br/>The results shown below are on our previous "Fill in the Blanks" approach.</i></b> <br/>
 <img src="projects/medical-tst/results.PNG" width=67%><br/>
 <img src="projects/medical-tst/success.PNG" width=45%>
 <img src="projects/medical-tst/failure.PNG" width=41.5%><br/>
-<b>My Contribution:</b> I am mainly working on the active learning data-centric pipeline.<br/><br/>
+<b>My Contribution:</b> I mostly worked on the model designing approaches.<br/><br/>
 <a href="projects/medical-tst/medical_tst_report.pdf"> <div class="button"> <b>Detailed Report</b> </div> </a>
 <a href="https://github.com/msi1427/Medical-Expertise-Style-Transfer-System-for-Layman-Patients"> <div class="button"> <b>GitHub Repo</b> </div> </a>
 <a href="projects/medical-tst/medical_tst_pres.pdf"> <div class="button"> <b>Walkthrough</b> </div> </a>